 The higher the number, the smoother the process will be.

 Moreover, if you’re going to be fishing in saltwater, you should get a reel with anti-corrosion bearings to withstand the wear and tear.

 Although I think the reels I’ve mentioned all qualify to be the best spinning reels for trout on the market, some of them combine all the good features to varying degrees.

-If your budget is more flexible and you want durable equipment, I’d definitely recommend the Shimano Stradic CI4+ 2500 FB for its overall quick and reliable performance.
+If your budget is more flexible and you want durable equipment, I’d definitely recommend the Stradic CI4+ 2500 FB by Shimano for its overall quick and reliable performance.

 The Abu Garcia Revo REVO2XS10 also is a great high-end choice for its incredible speed of retrieve and smoothness.